Published Jeremy. Last Updated on August 5, 2023.

 As such, a few key points come up right off the bat that we need to discuss further.

-Logic to Consider for the WSET Level 3 Tasting
+Logic to Consider for the WSET Wine Tasting Exam

 First off, it is worth taking a moment to remember that your instructor is likely the same person selecting your wine and scoring your tasting section (as mentioned, you should confirm this).
 This is why we think it is best to take a live version of WSET Level 3 that also includes wine samples.
 It costs extra than a self-paced, online, no wine course, but this option allows you to calibrate your tastes to that of your instructors.